mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

 ### Building the Image

-User can execute the following commands to clone the vLLM-MindSpore Plugin code repository:
+Users can execute the following commands to clone the vLLM-MindSpore Plugin code repository:

 ```bash
 git clone https://atomgit.com/mindspore/vllm-mindspore.git